Fire and rescue services

 We continue to advise:

-Do not travel to South Sudan, including Juba, due to instability and ongoing conflict.
+Do not travel to South Sudan, including Juba, due to the dangerous security situation and the threat of armed conflict.

 Call 999.